jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 it were streamed.
 Because nothing is done until the request is complete the callbacks will be fired later than on a more capable platform but will have the same content and be in the same order.
-By reverting to non-progressive AJAX on legacy platforms application authors will not have to write special cases and the performance should be no worse than with a traditional ajax library such as jQuery.
-On legacy browsers Oboe could not be used to receive live data because nothing can be read before the request finishes.
-In the election results example, no constituencies would be shown until they had all been called.
+By reverting to non-progressive AJAX on legacy platforms, an application author will not have to write special cases and the performance should be no worse than with traditional AJAX libraries such as jQuery.
+On legacy browsers Oboe could not be used to receive live data -- in the election night example no constituencies could be shown until they had all been called.

 Node's standard http library provides a view of the response as a standard ReadableStream so there will be no problems programming to a